r4fek/django-cassandra-engine/docs/index.md

 ## Advanced usage

-Sometimes you want to use cassandra database along with your RDMS.
+Sometimes you want to use cassandra database along with your relational database.
 This is also possible!
 Just define your `DATABASES` like here:

     from cassandra import ConsistencyLevel